Skip to main content

 Fiduciary.
 Registered.
 Separate from the CPA function.

 Investment advisory services are provided through Measured Risk Portfolios, a registered investment adviser.
 Matt Reese, CPA and Measured Risk Portfolios are legally separate entities.
-Clients are not required to engage both — but the coordination design assumes they do.
+Clients are not required to engage both.
+The coordination design assumes they do.

 Fiduciary standard